prBigData/documentation/source/scrapers.rst

 Again, there might be some tricky parts to understand within our code.

 * It is bit messy (we admit) : not so straightforward ("why the f... did they put that here ?") as we developed it iteratively, adding features step by step
-* ABOUT THE SLEEP DELAY : why isn't it fixed ? why a sleep delay ? => Mainly because we obviously couldn't afford to request information several thousands vessels at the same time to vesselfinder's severs (which would have meant xxxx calls at the same time to their API).
+* ABOUT THE SLEEP DELAY : why isn't it constant ? why a sleep delay ? => Mainly because we obviously couldn't afford to request information on several thousands vessels at the same time to vesselfinder's servers (which would have meant xxxx calls at the same time to load html additional info pages).
 So we have decided to smoothly request it all along 22hours of a day.
 So the sleep delay is in fact 22hours divided by the number of detected vessels the previous day.

 ================================
 How to set the second scraper up